Retrieval-Augmented Generation

 Generation.
 The model produces an answer, summary, recommendation, plan, or action proposal using the retrieved context.
 Good systems preserve source traceability so the user can inspect what the answer relied on.

 Evaluation.
-RAG needs its own tests: retrieval recall, answer accuracy, citation faithfulness, refusal behavior, access-control correctness, latency, cost, freshness, and resilience against poisoned or adversarial documents.
+RAG needs tests that separate retrieval quality from generation quality: retrieval recall, answer accuracy, citation faithfulness, refusal behavior, access-control correctness, latency, cost, freshness, and resilience against poisoned or adversarial documents.

 Why It Matters